-What Are The Types Of Content Marketing?
+What Are the Types of Content Marketing?

 We have covered what content marketing is and its primary benefits.
 Now, let’s move on to the types of content marketing.

-Blogs are the underrated performers in a business’ content marketing ecosystem.
+Blogs are the underrated performers in a business’s content marketing ecosystem.
 There are over 500 million blogs out of 1.7 billion websites out there.
 So it obviously isn’t easy to cut through all the digital clutter.
 However, businesses that use blogs get 97% more clicks to their website.